 - Temporary Total Disability – This means you are disabled but able to return to work fully after you recover.
 With these injuries, you will receive over 66 percent of your income and may be able to receive compensation for as much as 104 weeks.

 - Temporary Partial Disability – With this injury you are limited, but able to work in some capacity.
 If you were to return to work, the compensation you receive would be adjusted based on what you earn post-injury but will not be more than 66 percent of your AWW.

 - Permanent Partial Disability – This means that you are permanently disabled, but you can return to work in some capacity.
 To qualify, you must be out of work for over 104 weeks and still disabled.
 Your doctor must also decide that you have reached your maximum medical improvement, which means there is no chance you will recover any further.

 - Permanent Total Disability – This means you are entirely disabled and cannot work again.
 You are eligible for 66 2/3 percent of your income until you reach age 75.

 Seasonal Work Considerations

 Seasonal workers can be full-time employees, but only during certain times of the year.
 They are eligible to receive workers compensation benefits, but calculating the number of wages they are eligible to receive is more complex.

 It often requires proof of tax returns so that workers compensation lawyers can see how much they made during their seasonal work, and then they will receive compensation based on the level of disability and the amount they would normally receive.

-Even though part-time workers are not full-time, they have fluctuating and rotating schedules that make their income harder to predict, and they are still covered by workers compensation insurance just as much as a full-time employee.
-In order to use the standard equation for calculating benefits, there are three criterion that must be met:
+Even though part-time workers are not full-time, their fluctuating and rotating schedules make their income harder to predict, and they are still covered by workers’ compensation insurance just as much as a full-time employee.
+To use the standard equation for calculating benefits, three criteria must be met: